BHAV0207/crypto-tracker/README.md

 3. Start the development server
   - bash
   - npm run dev

-## Usage
-- Visit the home page to get started
-- Navigate to "Exchanges" to view cryptocurrency exchanges
-- Check "Coins" section for detailed cryptocurrency information
-- Click on any coin to view its detailed statistics and charts

-## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License